bschlintz/mssearch-groups-connector-sample/README.md

 ## Search for results

-In this step you'll search for parts in SharePoint.
+In this step you'll search for groups in SharePoint.

 1. Go to your root SharePoint site for your tenant.
 1. Using the search box at the top of the page, search for `*`.